Carton House

 Carton House is a country house and surrounding demesne that was the ancestral seat of the Earls of Kildare and Dukes of Leinster for over 700 years.
-Located 23 km west of Dublin, in Maynooth, County Kildare, the Carton Demesne is a 1,100 acres estate, from an original estate of 70,000 acres.
+Located 23 km west of Dublin, in Maynooth, County Kildare, the Carton Demesne is a 1,100-acre estate, from an original estate of 70,000 acres.
 For two hundred years, the Carton Demesne was the finest example in Ireland of a Georgian-created parkland landscape.
 In the 2000s, much of the demesne was redeveloped into two golf courses and the house into a hotel complex.